Top 12 SSL/TLS Interview Questions | Network Security

 Ans: Pre-shared key encryption algorithms refer to the symmetric key used to encrypt data between browser and web server.
-Most commonly used algorithms are Twofish, AES, or Blowfish as pre-shared key encryption algorithms.
+The most commonly used algorithms are Twofish, AES, or Blowfish as pre-shared key encryption algorithms.

 Q9.
 What are the authentication levels of SSL/TLS certificates?

-Ans: Authentication levels refers to the trustworthiness of hosted URL.
+Ans: Authentication levels refer to the trustworthiness of a hosted URL.
 Certifying Authority (CA) issue certificates to an organization on validating their identities.
-It mainly categorizes into Domain Validation (DV), Organization Validation (OV) and Extended Validation (EV).
+It mainly categorizes Domain Validation (DV), Organization Validation (OV) and Extended Validation (EV).

 Q10.
 Explain Domain Validation (DV) authentication in SSL.

 Ans: This is the lowest level of validation done by the Certifying Authority (CA) to issue a certificate to an organization.
-Here, CA only verifies whether the domain is controlled by an organization or not.
+Here, CA only verifies whether an organization controls the domain or not.
 This process can be done via email.

 Q11.
 Explain Organization Validation (OV) authentication in SSL.

 Ans: This is the medium level of validation done by the Certifying Authority (CA) to issue a certificate to an organization.
 Here, CA validates the name, state, and country of an organization.
-This process can be done by physically verifying the organization location.
+This process can be done by physically verifying the organization's location.

 Q12.
 Explain Extended Validation (EV) authentication in SSL.

 Ans: This is the highest level of validation done by the Certifying Authority (CA) to issue a certificate to an organization.
 Here, CA validates ownership, physical location, state, and country of organization.
-This process can be done by physically verifying the organization location and checks the legal existence of the company.
+This process can be done by physically verifying the organization's location and checks the legal existence.

 Subscribe us to receive more such articles updates in your email.